 - Documents of title, business books and other records

 - Goods held by you on consignment

-What’s typically NOT covered?
+What’s typically NOT business contents?

 - Money, security documents or stamps

 - From tradesmen protecting their tools, to accountants and consultants covering office furniture and computers, coverage for contents and equipment is a common driver for business insurance.